Information Design, Illustration, Prototyping

 As a lot of my information was explanatory in nature, I liked the idea of zooming out and viewing an entire process.
 I carried this over into illustration by representing tiny environments with tiny people.
 The visual zooming out on the world helps to visualize how fast fashion is a global system with geographically concentrated effects.

 I chose a modern-style typeface in reference to fashion magazines.
 I wanted to use bold colours to make the piece more friendly to young audiences.
-Below are three distinct phases before I arrived at the final.

-Here I reused my environments and characters in a more interactive way.
+Here, I reused my environments and characters in a more interactive way.
 I was inspired by online roleplaying games where users follow a storyline.
 Players can learn about fast fashion by exploring the built world, a microcosm of real global supply chains.
 Information is revealed in pieces as users collect items, complete quests, and gain new privileges with each level.

 Though there were many elements I could carry over from the ePublication, namely the characters, I still had a lot of fun building extra items and maps for the game.